Clown Isopods are just like their wacky human counterparts: bright, colorful, and sure to stand out in a crowded scene.

 Of course, all isopods need a minimum humidity level in order to breathe (they are crustaceans, after all).
 But if you find they’re happier in dryer conditions, you can probably get away with a lot less than you typically would.

 Anything above 50% is fine for most isopods, and it’s easily achievable in a closed container.
-So, as long as you’re giving adding some level of moisture to your container, I’m sure you’ll be fine.
+So, as long as you’re adding some level of moisture to your container, I’m sure you’ll be fine.

 Food Requirements